MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

 INFO[0024] Restore aws-backup-20240508161811 completed successfully
 ```

-List the restores:
+To list the restores, run:

 ```shell
 mkectl restore list
 ```

-Output:
+Example output:

 ```shell
 NAME                        BACKUP       STATUS      STARTED                         COMPLETED                       ERRORS   WARNINGS   CREATED                         SELECTOR aws-backup-20240508161811   aws-backup   Completed   2024-05-08 16:18:11 -0400 EDT   2024-05-08 16:18:34 -0400 EDT   0        108        2024-05-08 16:18:11 -0400 EDT   <none>
 ```

-We can also see that both the backup and restore are created in our S3 bucket:
+From your AWS console, you can see that both the backup and restore are created
+in the S3 bucket:

 ![img_1.png](img_1.png)